deveel/deveel.events/README.md

 This project provides a simple and lightweight framework for publishing events to subscribers, using common channels and topics.

-The ambition of this little framework is to implement a set of patterns and practices that can be used to implement a simple and efficient event-driven architecture in a .NET application, using common approaches to create events and publish them.
+The ambition of this little framework is to implement a set of common patterns and practices that can be used to implement a simple and efficient event-driven architecture in a .NET application, using common approaches to create events and publish them.

+It is not in the scope of this project to provide a full-featured event storage system, nor a complex pub/sub application: if you need such a system, you should consider using a message broker or a message queue system (such as RabbitMQ, Kafka, or Azure Service Bus) to implement a more complex and scalable event-driven architecture).

 ## Motivation

-Often when developing applications, it is necessary to implement a mechanism to notify other parts of the system about changes or events that occur in the application.
+Often when developing applications, it is necessary to implement a mechanism to notify other parts of the system about changes or events that occur in the application: several times the implementor ends up rewriting boilerplate code to manage the events and notifications.

 At the present time, there are several ways to implement such a mechanism, such as using a message broker, a message queue, or a pub/sub system, but every organization should implement its own way to manage events and notifications.